VasylLiabyha/PecodeTestTask/README.md

   3. open terminal
   4. enter this command: npx cypress run

-Tests will run in headless mode and junit reported will make test-report
+Tests will run in headless mode and junit reporter will generate a test-report